wso2/docs-is/en/docs/learn/creating-a-xacml-policy.md

 ##### Sample Policy Example
-A example of a policy is given below.
+An example of a policy is given below.
 This policy is defined for accessing the “foo” resource.

 *Following are the access control rules that policy needs to be satisfied*